Jaidon Anthony: First team breakthrough

 On 6 August 2021, Anthony made his first league start for Bournemouth in their 2–2 draw with West Bromwich Albion in the Championship, where he also grabbed an assist.
 Anthony started the next league game against Nottingham Forest, grabbing another assist in a 1–2 victory for the Cherries.
 Bournemouth manager Scott Parker commented on Anthony that "He's shown good quality ... he's got his opportunity and at this present moment he's taken it ...
 Every bit of me suggests that this boy has got a key role to play this year".
 He scored his first goal for Bournemouth in a 2–0 win at Birmingham City on 18 August 2021.

 Anthony continued a strong start to the season by winning the club's player of the month award for November, scoring four goals and getting one assist during this period.
 For his performances, Anthony was also nominated as the EFL Championship Player of the Month for November, losing out to Chris Willock of Queens Park Rangers.

 Loans

 On 2 September 2023, it was announced that Leeds United had signed Anthony from Bournemouth on a season-long loan swap deal with Luis Sinisterra.
 He scored his first league goal for the club on 23 September 2023 in a 3–0 home win over Watford.

 On 29 August 2024, Anthony returned to the Championship on loan once more, this time joining Burnley on a season-long deal.

 On 20 May 2025, Burnley announced the player would be joining the club on a permanent basis.

+Brentford

+On 7 July 2026, Anthony joined Premier League club Brentford on a four-year contract, with the club holding an option to extend it by a further year.
+The transfer fee was reported to be £15 million, potentially rising to £17 million through add-ons.